abisummers/abisummers.github.io/src/pages/articles/about.md

 language: "en"
 title: About me
 intro: Hi, I'm Abi, welcome to my corner of the internet!
 I'm a tour guide & backend developer based in Paris.
 I'm passionate about learning, communication, community and slow travel.
+description: Hi, I'm Abi, welcome to my corner of the internet!
+I'm a tour guide & backend developer based in Paris.
+I'm passionate about learning, communication, community and slow travel.
 ---

 ## About me